 Our sleep-wake cycle is how our body monitors the length of time we have been awake and when it is time to go to sleep.

 - Darkness: which marks the release of melatonin and the cascade of bodily processes that induce sleepiness (learn more here)

-- Hormones changes at night: such as serotonin which drops and melatonin which increases (learn more here)
+- Hormones changes at night: such as serotonin which drops, melatonin which increases and adenosine which gradually increases every hour we are awake, initiating the onset of sleep (learn more here)

 - Hormones changes in the morning: which change approximately 90mins before we wake, such as melatonin which drops and cortisol and serotonin which increases (learn more here)

 - Body temperature: which decreases as we sleep and increases as we wake (learn more here)